EdwardPaddon-UULPL/Open-Science-in-physics-/README.md

-# Open Hardware Documentation Template
+# Open Hardware Documentation Challenge

-This repository template presents a structure for describing relatively small hardware projects.
-The main goal of this template is to simplify starting such a repository at an early stage of the project and motivate team members to regularly update their documents in a structured way.
-To keep it agile, filling in the necessary information for the first version repository should not take more than 10 minutes.
+This repository presents a small hardware project for the course Open Science for Physicists (NS-PH500M) at Utrecht University.
+The goal of this repository is to be a starting place for all students to find the basic documentation which they can then use the template to build up.
+Update it regularly and as you make choices to make it useful for the next set of students who will have to recreate your project (hopefully with better documentation).

 [How to use Markdown, GitHubs formatting language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github)

-_Tips on how to use the template are put in italic.
-Remove these as soon as they are irrelevant._

-_This introduction paragraph, right under the title, should explain the context of the project as well as why has it been initiated._

 ## Main features
 _This subsection is a very brief introduction to the context and key features of your project that could be interesting for a user in search of a solution_